updated

 - Sorting and cleaning materials (wood, metal, general de-cluttering)

-- Small DIY or creative projects
+- DIY building projects or creative projects (no previous experience necessary)

 - Tree planting and care (seasonal)